-Benjamin P. Laird Lynchburg, Virginia Michael F. Bird and Scot McKnight, eds.
-God's Israel and the Israel of God: Paul and Supersessionism.
+Benjamin P. Laird Lynchburg, Virginia God: Paul and Supersessionism.
 Bellingham, WA: Lexham Academic, 2023. xii + 188 pp. Paperback.
 ISBN 978-1683596080. \$28.99.

 Supersessionism is a loaded word.
 Evoking strong responses in contexts where the gospel and the Jews are discussed, it is the topic of Michael Bird and Scot McKnight's edited volume, God's Israel and the Israel of God.
 The book emerged from the editors' lament over scholarship on supersessionism and the apostle Paul (p.
 1), which led to a collection of essays by seven authors.